Joyful Movement Week 2: A 7-Day Exercise Routine

 The key to staying intrinsically motivated when it comes to exercise, is to find an activity that you truly like, and one that you feel like you can do.
 Feeling competent in your workout will build your self esteem, and ultimately make the experience more enjoyable.
 So, with that in mind, take a look at our second week of activity suggestions and think about how these exercises make you feel.

-Next week we’ll be releasing the third and last week of exercise suggestions.
+Next Sunday, on January 13, we’ll be releasing the third and last week of exercise suggestions.

+Joyful Movement is part of Clean Slate, Refinery29’s 21-day course filled with new ways to think about food, exercise and stress relief.
+Sign up here to get nutritious recipes, fun physical activities, and some suggestions to beat stress that don’t require meditation.